The $K^{\aleph_0}$ Game: Vertex Colouring: Infinitely many colours

+be the unique order preserving bijection.
+For an infinite subset $W \subseteq V(\gm)$ we consider the unique order preserving bijection

-In this variant of the game, Maker cannot rotate through the colour classes in the same fashion as in the finite case and thus has to work on her objective in a diagonal fashion.
-Let us further specify this: At the beginning of the game, Maker chooses a sequence $s_1,s_2,s_3,\dots$ of all the colours appearing on the board such that each individual number appears infinitely often.
+In this variant of the game, Maker cannot rotate through the colour classes in the same fashion as with finitely many colours and thus she has to work on her objective in a diagonal fashion.
+We further specify this in the strategy:

+At the beginning of the game, Maker chooses a sequence $s_1,s_2,s_3,\dots$ of all the colours appearing on the board such that each individual colour appears infinitely often.
 Let us call this sequence $S$.